arsjobus/practice-fastapi-project/ReadMe.md

 ## Quick Start

-We must type test commands without the help of AI.
+We must type each below commands without the help of AI.

 1. Create a Python VENV